 The Red Twigged Dogwood is a member of the dogwood tree family that grows primarily in the northern parts of North America but can also be found in parts of the central United States.
 It becomes best when it is in damp soil.
-While the bark of the tree is a red shade, the flowers are white and small in size which makes a lovely contrast in color.
+While the tree bark is a red shade, the flowers are white and small in size, which makes a lovely contrast in color.

 The Red Twigged Dogwood is a tree that is often used to prevent bank erosion because of how well it holds soil in place.
 It can also be used as a decorative or ornamental tree.
-This tree is a hardy tree that is not expensive to purchase which makes it an excellent choice for those trying to have a beautiful lawn on a budget.
+This tree is a hardy tree that is not expensive to purchase, making it an excellent choice for those trying to have a beautiful lawn on a budget.

 Mature Height: 4 meters